Farmers cause disruption at Dover in protest over cheap imports

 “The time has come to take a stance, if farming continues in this country as it is with the new SFI scheme actively encouraging us not to grow food and rely more on cheap imports none of us will exist once the government changes tack leaving us unequipped to grow anything.”

+He added that protesters would stay out on Friday night for as long as possible to raise awareness of their cause.

-A Kent Police spokeswoman said: “Kent Police was called just after 5pm on Friday February 9 to a report of slow-moving vehicles in Jubilee Way, Dover.
+A Kent Police spokesperson said: “Kent Police was called just after 5pm on Friday February 9 to a report of slow-moving vehicles in Jubilee Way, Dover.

 “Officers are in attendance and working with the Port of Dover police on this matter.”